marianmeres/ticker/README.md

 import { createDelayedWorkerTicker } from '@marianmeres/ticker';

 // once started, it will do the work, then pause for 1 second, then repeat...
-// (worker: CallableFunction, interval = 1000, start = false): RecursiveTicker
+// (worker: CallableFunction, interval = 1000, start = false): DelayedWorkerTicker
 const t = createDelayedWorkerTicker(async () => fetch('/api'), 1_000);

 // control api